 - Just because the four canonical Gospels (Matthew, Mark, Luke and John) contradict each other doesn’t mean that the Bible is a nest of lies.
 The founders of the early Christian churches were aware of the contradictions — they just didn’t care all that much.
 Apparently they were more open-minded that most people are nowadays.

 - Biblical laws, rules and customs cannot be taken out of context and used to prove points.
 The Bible is a library of 73 books written across millennia that document the centuries-long struggle of Jews and Christians to figure out exactly what the laws and rules should be.
 Of course there are contradictions.
 Copernicus and Ptolemy contradict each other regarding the correct model of the solar system, but we don’t claim that Astronomy itself is invalid.
 Also, it’s useful to note that the book of Proverbs is not a book of religious laws.
-It is called Proverbs because, as it happens, it is a book of proverbs, which are genre of folklore.
-Why do uneducated people insist on attacking Biblical statements out of context?
-I don’t know.
-What if I did the same to them?
-How does this feel?
+It is called Proverbs because, as it happens, it is a book of proverbs, the ancient Hebrew equivalent of “if it ain’t broke, don’t fix it.”
+Why do uneducated people insist on attacking Biblical material without any sense of appropriateness or context?
 “As a dog returneth to his vomit, so a fool returneth to his folly.” ~Proverbs 26:11

 Introduction to the Hebrew Bible – Prof. Christine Hayes (RLST 145 — Yale Open Courses website)